Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: RESULTS

 \subsection{Radiometric noise}

 For the radiometric noise datasets, we see a similar behaviour as the Cauchy noise case.
-The Gaussian likelihood has always the lowest Bayesian evidence for varying integration times $\tau$.
+The Gaussian likelihood always has the lowest Bayesian evidence for varying integration times $\tau$.
 For these datasets, the true radiometric likelihood has the highest Bayesian evidence.
-Similarly as the Cauchy noise datasets, the generalised normal likelihood performs reasonably well, hence, accounting for heteroscedastic noise structures through its shape parameter.
-This can be seen in the sky-averaged 21-cm signal recovery of Figure (\ref{fig:signalrecovery}) where the generalised normal and radiometric likelihood function recovers more tightly constrained posterior parameters in contrast to the homoscedastic Gaussian likelihood function that is more uncertain in the signal shape.
+Similarly, as in the Cauchy noise datasets, the generalised normal likelihood performs reasonably well, hence, accounting for heteroscedastic noise structures through its shape parameter (e.g. for $\tau = 10^4 s$ we have $\log K_{M_1, \mathrm{Gauss - Gen. norm}} =-41.69 \pm 0.38$ and $\log K_{M_1, \mathrm{Gauss - Radiometric}} = -79.89 \pm 0.39$).
+This Bayes factor difference is more prominent for lower integration times.
+Moreover, this difference can be seen in the sky-averaged 21-cm signal recovery of Figure (\ref{fig:signalrecovery}) where the generalised normal and radiometric likelihood function recovers more tightly constrained posterior parameters in contrast to the homoscedastic Gaussian likelihood function that is more uncertain in the signal shape.

 In the signal comparison, we see a change in model preference at integration times of $\tau \sim 10^3$ s.
-For lower integration times, the signal-to-noise ratio is too low to make a confident sky-averaged 21-cm signal detection, therefore, preferring the no-signal model for these integration times.
+For lower integration times, the signal-to-noise ratio is too low to make a confident sky-averaged 21-cm signal detection, therefore, preferring the no-signal model for these integration times e.g. $\log K_{\Delta M, \mathrm{Gen. norm}} \leq 0 \pm 0.42$ and $\log K_{\Delta M, \mathrm{Radiometric}} \leq 0 \pm 0.30$.
 Consequently, when we increase the integration time the radiometric noise got sufficiently suppressed such that the signal model will be preferred.

-However, with the Gaussian likelihood the signal model $M_1$ is preferred again if one keeps lowering the integration time.
+However, with the Gaussian likelihood the signal model $M_1$ is preferred again with Bayes Factors reaching up to $\log K_{\Delta M} = 37.11 \pm 0.39 $ if one keeps lowering the integration time.
 This is due to the models attempt to fit for a sky-averaged 21-cm signal imitated by the noise, therefore, incorrectly recovering the sky-averaged 21-cm signal parameters.
 We can mitigate this false sky-averaged 21-cm signal parameter recovery by changing the central frequency $f_{0,21}$ prior range.
 However, we do not see this behaviour for the generalised normal and radiometric likelihoods, as they correctly determine that these are noise structures, whereas the relatively constrained Gaussian likelihood failed to do so.
 Hence, we conclude that the generalized normal likelihood is a better approximation of the radiometric likelihood function if radiometric noise is present.

-\section{Conclusion}
+\section{CONCLUSION}